cyyeh/dog-breed-classifier-project/README.md

 ### Frontend

-> please see the docs folder
+> please see the web folder
+- `npm install` (download dependencies first)
 - local development
   - `npm run start`
+- deployment
+  - `npm run build`

+You can checkout other commands in `package.json` in the web folder

 ### Backend